Hindu joint family, Arranged marriage in India, and Women in India.

 For centuries, arranged marriages have been the tradition in Indian society.
 Even today, the vast majority of Indians have their marriages planned by their parents and other respected family-members, with the consent of the bride and groom.
 They also demand dowry, which has been outlawed by the Indian government, but Indian society and culture still promotes and maintains it.
 They get around the prohibition by not letting the authorities know the arrangements of money.
 Arranged matches are made after taking into account factors such as age, height, personal values and tastes, the backgrounds of their families (wealth, social standing), their castes and the astrological compatibility of the couples' horoscopes.

-e, and the divorce rate is extremely low — 1.1% compared with about 50% in the United States.
+In India, the marriage is thought to be for life, and the divorce rate is extremely low — 1.1% compared with about 50% in the United States.
 The arranged marriages generally have a much lower divorce rate, although divorce rates have risen significantly in recent years:

 "Opinion is divided over what the phenomenon means: for traditionalists the rising numbers portend the breakdown of society while, for some modernists, they speak of a healthy new empowerment for women."